nathaniel-auvil/pyworlds/README.md

 # PyWorlds

-A space-based resource management and trading game built with Python and Tkinter.
+A space-based resource management and trading game built using only Prompt engineering.

 ## Features